-This show stopping Keto friendly side dish is the perfect recipe to accompany just about anything from steak to fresh fish.
-The beautiful kaleidoscope of colors contained in the bold backdrop of cast iron make this dish as visually pleasing as it is delicious.
+Ratatouille Caprese is a show stopping Keto friendly side dish perfect recipe to accompany just about anything.
+The beautiful kaleidoscope of colors in the bold backdrop of cast iron make this dish visually pleasing and delicious too.

-No, this was not made by a cooking rat from an animated movie!!
+No, this was not made by a cooking rat from the animated movie Ratatouille

-This is another one of my Keto mashups where I take two different dishes and bring them together to create something new and exciting.
-Ratatouille isn’t just an animated children’s movie about a cooking rat, believe it or not it’s a classic French dish comprised of eggplant and other seasonal vegetables normally sautéed w/ fresh herbs in a light tomato sauce.
+This is another one of my Keto mashups recipes.
+I take two different dishes and bring them together to create something new and exciting.
+Ratatouille isn’t just an animated children’s movie about a cooking rat.
+Believe it or not it’s a classic French dish comprised of eggplant and other seasonal vegetables.
+Traditionally its sautéed w/ fresh herbs in a light tomato sauce.
 Just like most classic European recipes there are hundreds of various versions based on the regional tastes.
 Caponata is an Italian eggplant dish very similar to ratatouille normally served cold with crusty bread.

 The second component of this recipe is the fresh mozzarella and tomatoes commonly paired in the Italian dish Tomato Caprese.
 Caprese is a simple salad consisting of tomatoes, mozzarella, Basil and olive oil.
 It’s sometimes drizzled with balsamic vinegar and served over “rocket” also known as arugula.